Liquid stocks are the only type of stocks I’ll trade. Really, I only have two basic requirements — volatility and liquidity.

 By now you should have the importance of liquidity burned into your brain.
 So how do you find stocks with good liquidity?

 The right tools make all the difference.
-Can you imagine trying to do almost anything without tools?
-How about mining for gold?
-Without tools, you’d never get anything out of the ground.
-How about something simple like raking the leaves without a rake?
+Can you imagine trying to do something, almost anything, without tools?
+How about something simple, like raking leaves without a rake?
 Not possible.

-Head on over to finviz.com and then click the screener tab.
-There you can screen for stocks listed on one of the major exchanges.
-However, there are limitations and certain stocks won’t show up even if you know the ticker symbol.
+Head over to finviz.com and click the screener tab.
+There, you can screen for stocks listed on one of the major exchanges.
+However, there are limitations, and certain stocks won’t show up even if you know the ticker symbol.

-To trade penny stocks you’re going to either need to have a bunch of different stock screeners open on your multi-monitor trading setup.
+To trade penny stocks you’ll need to have a bunch of different stock screeners open on your multi-monitor trading setup.
 Or you could use the one tool to rule them all…

 Now we’re talkin’.

-StocksToTrade is like my McClaren 650S: it rules.
-It’s a super-advanced, real-time scanning and trading platform that I helped design.
-It was made for what I do and what I teach all my students to do.
+To me, StocksToTrade is like the Lamborghini of stock trading software.
+It’s a super-advanced, real-time scanning and trading platform that I helped design (I’m also a major investor).
+It’s made for what I do and what I teach all my Trading Challenge students to do.

-Did I mention it’s real-time?
+Did I mention it’s real time?
 If you go over to finviz and look for liquid stocks based on what I’ve written in this post, it’s a good thing for your education.
 But when it comes time to trade, you need to have access to information in real-time.
-Top-quality tools like StocksToTrade will make your life soooo much easier.
+Top-quality tools like StocksToTrade can help make your life SO much easier.

 Back to liquidity and volume using StocksToTrade.
-You know how you had to go click on this and click on that — input this and input that — to get average volume on other stock screeners?
+It used to be clunky to get average volume on other stock screeners…

-That’s friggin’ craaazy!
-StocksToTrade does this in its most basic widget called the Basics Box.
-It includes the high, low and open.
+But now StocksToTrade does this in its most basic widget, the Basics Box.
+It includes the high, low, and opening price.
 It includes volume and average volume.
 It includes the float, market capitalization, earnings per share…

 Example of Great Chart Patterns

 Here are a couple of my favorite plays.
 They tend to happen over and over again.
 There are haters out there who say things like, “Tim talks about patterns that don’t work anymore.
-They’re all played out …” That’s total BS.
-These patterns have stood the test of time.
+They’re all played out …” The way I look at it, these patterns stand the test of time.
 Why?
 Because they’re based on human psychology.
-Humans are predictable.
+That tends to be predictable.

 #3 Stock Analysis

-Part of what you’ll learn when you join the is how to do stock analysis.
-But not super-math-whiz type of analysis.
+Part of what you’ll learn when you join the Trading Challenge is how to do stock analysis.
+But not a super-math-whiz type of analysis.
 I don’t use the fancy technical analysis indicators.
 Day highs, lows, and momentum work for most of the trades I make.

-That’s not to say you won’t have to study your ass off!
+That’s not to say you won’t have to study your butt off!
 You will.
 There’s no cheating success in the stock market.

 Technical and Fundamental Analysis

 Fundamental analysis is more about the company — how does it do business?
-What are it’s products?
+What are its products?
 Is it doing deals with some big, established company?
-Is there a new product release coming soon?
+Will the company release a new product soon?